caelumproject/SCI59/README.md

 This function calculates the reward in relation to the mining stage.
 If we would be in stage 4, the reward is calculated as 40%.
 The remaining reward then goes towards the masternodes.
 The reward structure is always 100% of the initial `reward` amount, divided between the PoW and Masternodes in relation to the mining stage as percentage.
 This means that SCI59 launches as 100% Proof of Work and 0% Masternode, and with each mining phase (4500 blocks), 10% will be decreased from the PoW and increased at Masternode rewards until we reached 100% masternode rewards (98% masternode, 2% miners as explained above)

+**Graphical overview of reward distributions during first year**

+<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~walschots/4.embed"></iframe>

+**Graphical overview of reward distributions on longer term**
+<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~walschots/2.embed"></iframe>

+### Conclusion

+Masternodes are a good way to distribute tokens, where only a small amount of input is required to obtain enough tokens to use as collateral for setting up the masternode.

+In our 144 week example, only 7% of the total rewards will be distributed to miners, where 78% will be distributed amongst masternodes.
+The biggest cavaet for the holders is that mining is required to obtain enought tokens to enjoy the masternode distribution method; This trivial approach ensures a durable solution where SCI59 tokens will have an intrestic value because of the mining fees.

+When taking these calculations in consideration, it's important that the user is aware that every masternode will receive a block reward in turn, just like any other masternode system.
+Once every masternode holder has been payed, a new round opens and the payout starts from the first address in line.